Kayra3Oz/Data-Analyst-Portfolio/README.md

 Each project is located in its respective folder with a dedicated README file explaining the purpose, datasets, and steps to reproduce the results.
 You can explore the code, visuals, and methodologies used in each analysis.

-Feel free to explore the repository, clone it, or reach out if you have any questions about my work!
+Feel free to explore the repository, clone it, or reach out if you have any questions about my work.